WontonZhou/Danger-Noodlez/index.md

 Haoyun Yang							              18hy58@queensu.ca

+This website introduces the computer architecture of Apollo, a atonomous vehicle system.
+In this website, our group talked about what the system is capable of, what the components of the architecture are, what the interactions between different modules are and user cases with sequence diagrams and description.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for